tloveday/msp3/README.md

 ### New User
 - View Movie and Television reviews
+- Create an account to register reviews.
 - Create movie and Television reviews for MCU Movies and Televison Shows

 ### Returning User
 - Create reviews for MCU products viewed
 - View reviews for MCU products.
 - Edit and delete personal reviews for MCU products

+### Company Goal
+- Users can create accounts
+- Users create reviews for MCU products released
+- Users can access reviews made by other users for MCU products.
+- Users can amend and delete personal reivews for the MCU Products
+- Administrators (Admin) can edit MCU product information to keep it up to date

 ## Design
 ### Colour schemes